joycezhou66/creatorverse/README.md

 # Creatorverse

-About this web app: **👉🏿 Creatorverse is a React-based web application that allows users to manage a list of their favorite content creators.
+About this web app: **👉🏿 Creatorverse is a JavaScript and React based web application that allows users to manage a list of their favorite content creators.
 Users can create, read, update, and delete (CRUD) content creators.
 Each content creator entry includes their name, URL, description, and an optional image URL.**

 ## Required Features